In Him Ministries:

 To be justified means to be declared righteous by God.

-Justification is an act of God whereby He pronounces a sinner to be legally declared righteous because of that sinner’s faith in Christ alone (cf. Romans 3:28; 5:1; 8:33).
+Justification is an act of God whereby He pronounces a sinner to be legally declared righteous because of that sinner’s faith in Christ alone (cf. Rom.
+3:28; 5:1; 8:33).

 Christians can know that they have salvation right here, and right now.
 Our sins are blotted out when we repent and give our lives to Christ.